awsdocs/aws-iot-docs/developerguide/iot-sns-rule.md

 You can define a rule that sends message data to an Amazon SNS topic\.

-In this tutorial, you create a rule that sends the name of the AWS IoT thing that initiated the rule to all subscribers of an Amazon SNS topic\.
+In this tutorial, you create a rule that sends the name of an AWS IoT thing to all subscribers of an Amazon SNS topic whenever the thing's classic \(unnamed\) device shadow is updated\.

+While this tutorial uses the topic filter of a classic device shadow, you can modify it to use a named shadow by changing the format of the topic filter accordingly\.
+For information about the different topic filter formats used by device shadows, see [Shadow topics](reserved-topics.md#reserved-topics-shadow)\.

 **To create a rule with an SNS action**